kanellov/slim-skeleton/README.md

-# Slim skeleton application
+# Slim skeleton for modular application

-Basic slim application skeleton
+## In progress...